benisch2/pynumlock/README.md

 -AutoHotKey Installed

 #Configuration:
 By default the script checks every 60 seconds and runs for 8 hours.
-This can be reconfigured in the beginning of the "main()" function
+This can be reconfigured in the beginning of the "main()" function by changing the "chk_sc" and "prg_len" variables.

 #Includes a numlock.pyw file:
 Can be run by Windows as an executable in the background and scheduled to start on startup